fallahn/xygine/xyginext/extras/readme.md

 what that is, then maybe it'll be useful :)
 - SliderSystem.hpp A system for creating simple 'slide' animations, such as those used in the menu of the xygine Demo application.
+ - SoundEffectsDirector.hpp/cpp An entity pool used for efficiently playing sound effects based on events received on the message bus.
+Implements the xy::Director interface

 /*********************************************************************
 (c) Matt Marchant 2017 - 2019